This easy crab cakes recipe has just 7 simple ingredients. It’s packed with lumps of juicy crab meat, savory seasonings

 I promise you; they are not that hard to make.

 - First up, combine crab meat, bread crumbs, Old Bay Seasoning, and parsley.
 Mix until well incorporated.
 But do not over-mix.
 The crab meat should be lumpy.

-- In a separate bowl, combine mayonnaise, mustard, and egg.
+- In a separate bowl, mix the mayonnaise, Worcestershire sauce, mustard, salt, pepper, lemon zest, and egg.

-- Combine the egg mixture with the rest of the ingredients and mix well.
+- Gently stir the egg mixture into the rest of the ingredients and mix well.

-- Form patties from the mixture and refrigerate for about half an hour.
+- Form 8 patties (one serving is two each) from the mixture and refrigerate for about half an hour.
 This will allow the crab cakes to firm up and prevent them from cracking or breaking up in the pan.

 There you go!
 You should be able to get crab cakes that are crisp on the outside and tender and moist on the inside.